pie-inc/docker-wordpress-multisite/README.md

 Go through the famous 5-minute wordpress instalation by going to ```http://localhost:8080```

 ### Enabling multisite
+In line `220` or `data/docker-entrypoint.sh`, update the email section to the admin email.

 Jump into the wordpress container, enable multisite with WP-CLI and update the .htaccess, making a backup of the original.

 ```SHELL